 A disclosure does not have to be made in good faith to gain legal protection, but it must, in the reasonable belief of the officer, be in the public interest.

-A Tribunal would consider a number of issues, such as the number of people concerned and the nature of the wrongdoing, the nature of the interests affected and the extent to which they are affected by the wrongdoing.
+What is meant by public interest does not have a definition, but a Tribunal would consider a number of issues, such as the number of people concerned and the nature of the wrongdoing, the nature of the interests affected and the extent to which they are affected by the wrongdoing.
 For example, disclosure of wrongdoing affecting a very important interest, such as the safety of the public or a section of it, is more likely to be in the public interest than the disclosure of a trivial wrongdoing affecting the same number of people.